saveriomiroddi/saveriomiroddi.github.io/_posts/2022-12-23-Installing-Ubuntu-22.04-on-a-mirrored-RAID-1-and-encrypted-BTRFS-root-filesystem.md

 The resulting setup is:

-- Disk A: EFI, boot, encrypted swap, encrypted BTRFS root and home subvolumes
+- Disk A: EFI, boot (BTRFS), encrypted swap, encrypted BTRFS root and home subvolumes
-- Disk B: encrypted mirror of the filesystem above
+- Disk B: mirrors of the two BTRFS volumes

-The EFI and boot partitions are not currently mirrored; the article will be updated in the near future with further improvements (mirroring the boot partition is very simple).
+The EFI is not currently mirrored; the article will be updated in the near future with further improvements.

+Note that for simplicity, on Disk B:

+- corresponding to the EFI partition, an empty partition is created
+- the Btrfs encrypted volume fills the space corresponding to the swap partition

 ## Comparison with ZFS